top of page

 collapse icons-02.png

-SITXHRM003 Lead and manage people
+SITXHRM009 Lead and manage people

-This unit describes the performance outcomes, skills and knowledge required to lead and manage people including in teams and support and encourage their commitment to the organisation.
+This unit describes the performance outcomes, skills and knowledge required to lead and manage people individually and in teams, and support and encourage their commitment to the organisation.
 It requires the ability to lead by example and manage performance through effective leadership.

 The unit applies to individuals who operate independently and are responsible for leading and motivating people and teams.
-This includes supervisors, operational and senior managers.
+This includes supervisors, and operational and senior managers.

 The unit applies to all tourism, travel, hospitality and event sectors.